 Contact a Mesothelioma Lawyer

 If you were exposed to asbestos in the workplace and have been diagnosed with mesothelioma, contact Morgan & Morgan today.
-We’ll assign your case a team of lawyers and staff to ensure you get the best service possible.
+If we decide to move forward, we’ll assign your case a team of lawyers and staff to ensure you get the best service possible.
 Mesothelioma is devastating, and we want to be by your side during these trying times.
-Every client is treated like family – our attorneys extend the same compassion to them as they would their own loved ones.
-With more than 450 attorneys nationwide and billions of dollars recovered on behalf of our clients, Morgan & Morgan has the resources to fight for you.
+Every client is treated like family — our attorneys extend the same compassion to them as they would their own loved ones.
+With more than 500 attorneys nationwide and billions of dollars recovered on behalf of our clients, Morgan & Morgan has the resources to fight for you.
 Fill out a free case evaluation form today to discover what we can do for you.